 One major factor to consider when purchasing a derma roller is the length of the needles.
 If you are a beginner, go for one which has less than 0.5 mm long needles.
 This will reduce the risk of skin damage.

 Secondly, consider the part of your body where you will be using the derma roller.
-There are specific derma rollers for face, body and even around delicate areas like lips.
+There are specific derma rollers for the face, body, and even around delicate areas like lips.

 Also, do your research before buying.
 Reading reviews and ratings will surely help you in choosing the best one based on your needs.